 PRAYER

-Heavenly Father, we ask for forgiveness for where we have mis handled anger.
+Heavenly Father, we ask for forgiveness for where we have allowed pride to rule in our lives.
 Forgive us for hurting both ourselves and others.
 We ask for your help to direct our emotions.
-Emotions are not our boss, you are our leader.
+Pride distances us from you and others.
+Cleanse our hearts and make us more like Jesus.
+Lord help us to recognize when we have grown prideful so that we may repent and draw close to you.
+Help us to say "They will" instead of "I will."
+Help us to live, give, and serve like Jesus.
 Thank you for your Word, for providing direction for us.
 Thank you for your Spirit that helps to lead us, guide us, and empowers us to live like you.
 Amen!

 Our heart for you in taking a "Next Step" is to help you grow in becoming more and more like Jesus.